What is hdl-registers?

 The project started in late 2018.
 While there have always been other tools available, the authors had a very clear list of requirements that was not, and is not, fulfilled by any other project.

 Very fast.
-So that HDL register code generation can be done automatically before each simulation or build, not as a separate step.
+So that HDL code generation can be done automatically before each simulation or build, not as a separate step.

 Bloat-free.
 Meaning, well-scoped and focused on the important features.